gregorlarson/deliverf/README.md

 Locking / Mutex
 ===============
-deliverf should interwork with movemail, email clients, and other delivery agents because it locks the destination file when it is writing to it.
+deliverf should inter-work with movemail, email clients, and other delivery agents because it locks the destination file while writing.
 It does this with a dot-lock file and advisory file locking (`fcntl` or `flock`).

 Logging
 =======